sw-jung/kibana_markdown_doc_view/README.md

 ---

-> TODO: Documentation of features introduction and usage
-> TODO: add custom order options

 ## Features

-### Custom Doc View
+### New Doc View "Markdown"

-You can use the new doc view named "Markdown" in discover or dashboard's search panel.
+You can use the new doc view named "Markdown" in discover and dashboard's search panel.

 It's based on custom template using [markdown](https://markdown-it.github.io) and [handlebars](http://handlebarsjs.com).

-### Manage Template

-Each index patterns have own template.
-It's managed on your kibana settings page.
+In kibana's management page, you can manage templates for each index patterns.

 ## Installation